First seen way back in 1991, Norton AntiVirus is one of the best-known brands in the security business.

 You can jump to the reviews of those individual products by clicking on the links in the bar at the top of this page, but bear in mind that this article is really designed to be read all the way through, as the features of Norton AntiVirus Plus are also present in the higher-level security suites.

-The package covers Mac as well as Windows, unusually, and a single device, one-year license costs $20 initially, $60 on renewal.
+The package covers Mac as well as Windows, and a single device, one-year license costs $15 initially, $60 on renewal.
 That's fair value for the features you're getting, but if you're only looking for the basics, there's money to be saved elsewhere.

-Bitdefender Antivirus Plus can't quite match the Norton feature set, for instance, but it can protect three devices for only $30 in year one, $60 on renewal.
+Bitdefender Antivirus Plus (opens in new tab) doesn't quite match the Norton feature set, for instance, but it can protect three devices for only $25 in year one, $60 on renewal.
 Billing is more flexible, too, and you can save money by adding more devices and years to the subscription.
-AntiVirus Plus is strictly one device, one year.
+Norton AntiVirus Plus is strictly one device, one year.

-If AntiVirus Plus isn't enough, the Norton 360 range adds more features and extends support to Android and iOS devices, as well as Windows and Mac.
+If AntiVirus Plus isn't enough, the Norton 360 (opens in new tab) range adds more features and covers up to five devices, which can now be Android and iOS, as well as Windows and Mac.

-Norton 360 Standard includes unlimited access to Norton Secure VPN (for a single device), protects against unauthorized access to your webcam, and ramps up your online backup space to 10GB.
-Dark web monitoring is a bonus for US users, alerting you if your email address is being sold online.
+Norton 360 Deluxe (opens in new tab), one of the best Mac antivirus, includes unlimited access to Norton Secure VPN (opens in new tab) (also for up to five devices), protects against unauthorized access to your webcam, and ramps up your online backup space to a very useful 50GB, up from 10GB last year.
+Parental controls help keep your kids safe online, and dark web monitoring raises the alert if your email address is being sold online.

-Despite all this extra power, the suite is still only $30 for a one device, one-year license, $85 on renewal (up $5 since our last review.)
-If you can live with the single device restriction, that could be worth buying for the VPN alone, at least for the first year- even a value provider like Private Internet Access charges $40 for a one-year license.
+Despite all this extra power, the suite is still only $35 for one year license, $105 on renewal.
+That could be worth buying for the VPN alone, at least for the first year- even a value provider like Private Internet Access charges $40 for a one-year license.

-The top-of-the-range Norton 360 Deluxe with LifeLock Select is essentially the regular Deluxe package with 100GB cloud storage and, for US users, full identity theft protection: Dark Web monitoring, credit monitoring, real-time alerts, US-based identity theft restoration specialists and a million-dollar insurance package.
-It's an impressive package, though with a huge amount of small print to browse (check out the details here.)
+Upgrading to Norton 360 with LifeLock Select (opens in new tab) bumps up your backup space to 100MB, and, for US users, adds a full identity theft protection service: Dark Web monitoring, credit monitoring, real-time alerts, US-based identity theft restoration specialists and a million-dollar insurance package.
+It's an impressive package, though with a huge amount of small print to browse (check out the details here (opens in new tab)).

-Norton 360 Deluxe with LifeLock Select is priced from $96 (up $6) in year one, $150 on renewal.
-It's fair value, but if you're after identity theft protection, happy with more basic security and looking for a bargain, check out McAfee Total Protection.
-It isn't nearly as powerful as Norton 360 Deluxe, but also includes identity theft protection, and is available from a tiny $50 to cover the first two years ($25 a year), $100 a year on renewal to cover up to 5 devices.
+Norton 360 with LifeLock Select is priced from $99.48 in year one, $150 on renewal.
+It's fair value, but you might be able to save a little elsewhere.
+McAfee Total Protection isn't as powerful as Norton 360 Deluxe, but it includes identity theft protection, and is priced at a bargain $65 for year one, though this jumps to $160 on renewal.

 Can't make your mind up?
-There are 30-day free trials for just about everything available on the Downloads page, and if you sign up and have regrets, you're also protected by a generous 60-day money-back guarantee.
+There are 30-day free trials for just about everything available on Norton's Downloads page (opens in new tab), and if you sign up and have regrets, you're also protected by a generous 60-day money-back guarantee.

 Norton AntiVirus Plus

-The installation didn't seem to make any unusual demands on our system resources.
-It grabbed 1GB of storage space, average for a suite with this level of functionality, and added only two major background processes to our system.
+Norton AntiVirus Plus installation proved straightforward.
+The package grabbed 1GB of storage space, average for a suite with this level of functionality, and added only two major background processes to our system.

 Norton AntiVirus Plus has an odd interface, split across two windows.